Guide to Growing Yam in Sacks

 6. Watering:

-Proper care is essential for the successful growth of your yams.
+Proper care is essential for successful growth of your yams.
 Yams love consistent moisture, so be sure to keep the soil evenly moist without overdoing it.
 Make sure the sacks have proper drainage to prevent waterlogging.

 7. Fertilizing: